SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 * `messaging.system`.
 Has fixed value of `activemq`.
 * `sumo.datasource`.
 Has fixed value of `activemq`.

+If Process Metrics are enabled it will also create [fields for JMX metrics](/docs/integrations/app-development/opentelemetry/jmx-opentelemetry/#fields-creation-in-sumo-logic-for-jmx)

 ## Prerequisites

 #### Configure logging in ActiveMQ: